Here is a quick Garam Masala spice mix that takes 2 minutes to throw together and is much cheaper than storebought.

 If you've never used garam masala before, you're in for a treat.
 As it is in my opinion, one of the loveliest spice mixtures I've ever used.
 But storebought garam masala powder can be quite pricey so making my own is also a much better alternative.

-Now let's break down the spices and what you need.
+Now let's break down the spices and what you need for this easy garam masala recipe.

 Ground Nutmeg - You can certainly use a whole nutmeg pod and grind it, but ground nutmeg is much more economical and available everywhere.
 Nutmeg is said to have anti-inflammatory properties as well as antibacterial and it's good for improving mood (who doesn't need that?).